RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/Dictionaries.rst

        :feedback_d: Indexing a list is a constant operation
        :feedback_e: There is one operation that requires all other list elements to be moved.

-       Which of the above list operations is not O(1)?
+       Which of the list operations shown below is not O(1)?

     .. mchoicemf:: mcpydictperf
       :answer_a: 'x' in mydict